 #PRAYLONDON acts a catalyst to unite the church in prayer in Jesus’ name during a major crisis in our capital.

-Centrally, the #PRAYLONDON team will create complimentary material that can be used
+Centrally, the #PRAYLONDON team created complimentary material that was used locally,

-locally, focused on challenging issues facing London and with insights on how to pray
+mobilising prayer focused on the challenging issues facing London with insights on how to pray

 • Crafted Powerpoint